-- 11.49 The policy aims to protect open space while allowing its recreation or other green infrastructure benefits to be enhanced, and to protect and enhance informal recreation in the Countryside Recreation Areas.
+- 11.49 The policy aims to protect open space_while allowing its recreation or other green infrastructure benefits to be enhanced, and. to protect and enhance informal recreation in the Countryside Recreation Areas.
 Open space comprises public open space and other outdoor sports and recreation facilities which are available to the public.
-Most open space in the urban area is shown on the Policy Map.
-Outdoor sports sites smaller than 0.25 hectares in the urban area (mostly bowling greens and tennis courts) are not shown on the Policy Map although the policy applies to them. - 11.50 Of this open space, Sefton's public open space in the urban area, comprises: - Public parks (including local parks), Blundellsands Key Park and play areas - Public playing fields, pitches and outdoor sports sites - Public nature sites - Public water bodies used for recreation such Crosby Marine Lake, Southport Marine Lake and the canal and its towpath. - Allotments - Larger public amenity green spaces - Public cemeteries in Southport and Thornton.

-Public open space in the Green Belt includes the canal and its towpaths and some more formal parks or outdoor sports sites.

-- 11.51 This public open space, in both the urban and rural area, is also accessible nature space.
+Such sites of 0.2 hectares or more Most open space in the urban area is are shown on the Policy Map.
+Outdoor sports sites smaller than 0.25 hectares in the urban area (mostly bowling greens and tennis courts) are not shown on the Policy Map although the policy applies to them. - 11.50 Of this open space, Sefton's public open space in the urban area, comprises: - Main parks, neighbourhood Public parks (including local parks) (including local parks Blundellsands Key Park and community parks (including formal play areas, public nature sites in the urban area and larger, public amenity green spaces) - Public playing fields, pitches and outdoor sports sites - Public nature sites - Public water bodies used for recreation such Crosby Marine Lake, Southport Marine Lake and the canal and its towpath. - Allotments - Larger public amenity green spaces - Public cemeteries in Bootle and Netherton, Southport and Thornton. - 11.50A Public open space in the Green Belt includes the canal and its towpaths, and some more formal parks or outdoor sports sites, notably Fleetwood Road playground, Birkdale Common, Birkdale Cemetery and Liverpool Road Recreation Ground, Ainsdale, in Southport; Balls Wood Park, Leatherbarrow Lane, in Maghull; St Catherine's Abbey, Lydiate; and The Delph, Melling. - 11.51 This public open space, in both the urban and rural area, is also accessible nature space.
 Natural England's 'Nature Nearby' (2010) recognises that accessible nature space is everyday nature, close to where people live.
 This takes many forms including nature sites, woodland, country parks but also urban parks and other public open spaces.
-There are also areas of the Green Belt which are particularly important for informal recreation, and these are identified as Countryside Recreation Area on the Policy Map.
-Like parts of the Sefton Coast, they are also accessible nature spaces. - 11.52 Sefton's other outdoor sports and recreation facilities which are available to the public include sports club pitches and outdoor sports sites which are used by local teams and sports' leagues.
-This includes bowling greens within the grounds of some of Sefton's public houses and sports club sites.
+The areas of the Green Belt which are particularly important for informal recreation are identified as Countryside Recreation Areas on the Policy Map (including parts of the Sefton Coast).
+They are also accessible nature spaces. - 11.52 Sefton's other outdoor sports and recreation facilities which are available to the public include sports club pitches and outdoor sports sites which are used by local teams and sports' leagues, allotments and Blundellsands Key Park.
+This includes bowling greens within the grounds of some of Sefton's public houses and sports or other club sites.
 These are identified within approved or forthcoming Recreation and Playing Pitch Strategies as being used by local leagues or teams; so are schools' outdoor sports facilities where there are formal agreements for use by local sports teams, clubs or organisations.
+Other outdoor sports and recreation sites available to the public which are in the Green Belt and so not shown on the Policy Map include: